Updated on August 21, 2025

 Mental health professionals

-Managing a chronic, lifelong health condition like HIV can take a toll on your mental and emotional wellbeing.
-People living with HIV are advised to work with a provider that addresses this important area of their health—such as a therapist, counselor, psychologist, or psychiatrist.
+Managing a chronic, lifelong health condition like HIV can take a toll on your mental and emotional well-being.
+People living with HIV are advised to work with a provider who addresses this important area of their health, such as a therapist, counselor, psychologist, or psychiatrist.

 A mental health professional can help you find strategies for coping with the negative emotions that often accompany a diagnosis of HIV.
 They can also help you address stigma, learn how to talk to others about your diagnosis, and maintain a mindset that will help you follow your treatment plan.